-\No matter where your shelter is, you shelter is going to be, practice getting should have a few basic supplies there.
-Practices should be held by the Since most tornadoes occur at night, entire family at least once before the you should have spare clothing, un-tornado season begins and then again derwear and shoes.
+\No matter where your shelter is, you shelter is going to be, practice getting should have a few basic supplies there. there.
+Practices should be held by the Since most tornadoes occur at night, entire family at least once before the you should have spare clothing, un- tornado season begins and then again derwear and shoes.
 Sleeping bags and during the summer.
 The more you blankets are also good.
 A portable practice, the faster and more safely radio and/or weather radio and a you will get to shelter.
 Since most flashlight are a must.
 Fresh drinking tornadoes occur at night and usually water and food are helpful, as well as a take out power lines, more than likely few tools to help you dig out in case of your home will be dark.
-You are less collapse. likely to get hurt if you are going \Once you determine where your someplace you have been before.
+You are less likely to get hurt if you are going \Once you determine where your someplace you have been before.

 Get to Safety THE HOUSE \ The safest place in the home is the basement and the safest place in the basement is in a corner.
 If no corner is available, an outside wall is the next best location. \ One basic rule that should be followed is to AVOID WINDOWS.
 Flying debris can kill and the worst kind of flying debris is broken glass. \ For added protection, get under something strong, such as a workbench or heavy table.
 If possible, cover your body with a blanket or sleeping bag.
 Protect your head with anything that is available. \ Another safe place in the basement is underneath the basement stairway.
 Stairways are structurally sound and are usually a safe place to be, especially if they are along an inside wall.
 No matter where you seek shelter, you should avoid being underneath heavy objects such as refrigerators, washing machines, or pianos.
 OUTDOORS \ If you are trapped outside get as low as possible.
-Remember, your best chance for survival is to get away from the killing winds.
-Do not stand up and watch the tornado. \ Seek shelter in a ditch, gully, or culvert.
-Even just a low spot in the ground is going to give you some protection. \ Do not get into a grove of trees.
-Remember to protect your head.
-LONG SPAN BUILDINGS \ Long span buildings are especially dangerous because the entire roof structure is usually supported solely by the outside walls.
+Remember, your best structure is usually supported solely by the outside walls.
 When the tornado approaches, the strong winds knock out the supports and the roof collapses.
 Some examples of these types of buildings are: civic centers, arenas, memorial buildings, theaters, shopping centers, grocery stores, swimming pools and gymnasiums.
 MOTOR VEHICLES \ The least desirable place to be during a tornado is in a motor vehicle.
-Cars, buses and trucks easily become flying missiles in a tornado., \ Never try to outrun a tornado in your \ Stop your vehicle and get out.
+Cars, buses and trucks easily become flying missiles in a tornado., \ Never try to outrun a tornado in your car.

+\ Stop your vehicle and get out.
 Seek shelter.
 Try to get into someone else's basement.
 Do not get under or next to your vehicle; it may roll over on you.
 MOBILE HOMES \ During a tornado, one of the least desirable places to be is in a mobile home.
 The winds knock the home from its foundation, rolling it along the ground and breaking it apart.
-If you are in a mobile home when a tornado approaches, seek other shelter immediately. \ Seek shelter on foot if possible.
+If you are in a mobile home when a tornado approaches, seek other shelter immediately. chance for survival is to get away from the killing winds.
+Do not stand up and watch the tornado. \ Seek shelter in a ditch, gully, or culvert.
+Even just a low spot in the ground is going to give you some protection. \ Do not get into a grove of trees.
+Remember to protect your head.

+LONG SPAN BUILDINGS \ Long span buildings are especially dangerous because the entire roof \ Seek shelter on foot if possible.
 DO NOT DRIVE YOUR CAR!
 Do not get under a mobile home! \ Plan ahead if you live in a mobile home.
 Make arrangements with friends or neighbors that have basements.
 When the weather looks threatening, go there.
-Encourage your mobile home group to develop its own shelter.
-DURING SEVERE WEATHER LISTEN TO FM 106.7 AM 1530 WE WILL BE HERE TILL THE DANGER SUBSIDES Playing Favorites from the 60's, 70's, 80's and 90's
+Encourage our mobile home group to develop its own shelter.